 Ransomware losses continue to skyrocket in 2016— in April, CNBC estimated the cost of ransomware at around $200 million in the first three months of 2016 alone, and the FBI projects ransomware attacks to cost businesses more than $1 billion in 2016.

-Despite these shocking numbers, many consumers and businesspeople know frighteningly little about the looming ransomware threat.
+Despite these shocking numbers, many consumers and businesspeople know frighteningly little about the looming malware threat.
 In fact, 43% of consumers in the US and Canada have never even heard of ransomware, according to a recent report from Kaspersky Labs.

 Latest posts by Jeff Edwards (see all)